JavaFXpert/vqe-playground/docs/the-vqe-inator.md

 *Fig 3: Graph with three vertices and weights*

 The graph has already been colored with one of its MaxCut solutions, namely, 3, which is the best we can do with this graph.
 The energy for that coloring is $-1$, because negating the weight total between opposite color vertices yields $-3$ and the weight total between same color vertices is 1.
-Adding these totals (and dividing by 2 TODO: Determine how to explain why?) yields $-1$.
+Adding these totals (and dividing by 2 **TODO: Determine how to explain why we divide by 2**) yields $-1$.

 There are $2^3$ combinations with which the vertices in our graph may be colored.
 The energy states for each of these combinations are represented on the [main diagonal](https://en.wikipedia.org/wiki/Main_diagonal) of the following Hermitian matrix.
 $$